novus/rugu/README.md

     scala> ssh("echo \"hello `hostname`!\"" :>> "host.txt" )
     res4: Either[Throwable,Unit] = Right(())

+Input can be provided to the remote command:

+    scala> ssh("hello\nhi\nsalut" |: "grep hi" :| identity)
+    res2: Product with Either[Throwable,String] = Right(hi)

+Execution will fail as a Left value if the command returns a non-zero exit status:

+    scala> ssh("hello world" |: "grep hi" :| identity)
+    res4: Product with Either[Throwable,String] = Left(java.lang.RuntimeException: Non-zero exit status!
+1)

 ### Notes

 * Operators are all prefixed with `:` for consistency and equal precedence.